 I am a vintage addict, so I enjoy vintage accessories and reproduction pieces.
 These styles are timeless and so ladylike!
 Pearls are a must have.
 Also, invest in a beautiful pair of shoes that are comfortable and elegant.

 After all of your hard work comes the best part… deciding which pieces to put together.
 Invite a friend over if you want.
 Have fun with it!

 Organize your closet by color and style, and start creating outfits.
 Remember, this whole project is to make you look amazing and feel more confident; with an added bonus – being proactive with clothing choices.

 Here are some ideas:

+A little black dress should be a staple in every woman’s wardrobe.
 Pearl earring and necklace layered under a striped cardigan sweater.
 For feet, slide-on black ballet shoes and a red or black bag of your choice.